 3. Place: Etienne Aubry (Freie Universität Berlin) Identification of novel virulence factors in the pathogenesis of Streptococcus canis infections in dogs via population genetics and Transposon Directed Insertion-site Sequencing

 The Poster Award 2020 was again awarded by all participants of the symposium.
 A special feature this year: since the symposium was held online due to the coronavirus pandemic, voting was also conducted online for the first time.
 Participants were able to view the posters to be evaluated in a virtual poster exhibition.
 In addition, the young scientists presented their work for the first time in a poster slam.
 Here, everyone had 1 minute to convince the audience of their own work.
 The results were inspiring and would certainly have justified prizes for numerous contributions.
 But only the first three places could be awarded.
 We congratulate the winners very sincerely.

-Winner of the Poster Award 2020
+Winners of the Poster Awards 2020

 1. Place: Nina Militzer (FU Berlin) Life in the lab: artificial feeding of all successive life stages of the hard tick Ixodes ricinus